TMJ and Sleep Dentist in Denver, CO

 Phase I and II Therapy

-Dentists use a variety of treatment modalities which may be divided into Phase I and Phase II Therapy.
+We use a variety of treatment modalities which may be divided into Phase I and Phase II Therapy.
 The purpose of Phase I Therapy is to eliminate muscle spasms, TMJ swelling and dislocation (if possible), and generally reduce any type of pain.
-This treatment usually includes the use of splints, exercises, medication, local anesthetic injections, injections of other medications, physical therapy and chiropractic treatment.
+This treatment usually includes the use of splints, exercises, medication, local anesthetic injections, injections of other medications including Botox, and physical therapy.

 - TMJ Clicking